 drawing of a horse-drawn buggy with photos of a woman and a man superimposed as passenger and driver.

-Woman in a Carriage with Her Driver, 1890s.
+Woman in a Carriage with Her Driver, 1890s, maker unknown.
 Matte collodion print collage with black ink and wash.
-Getty Museum, 84.XA.1252.19
+The J. Paul Getty Museum

 Reflecting the opposite end of the social spectrum, a unique album of photocollages from the Crane collection contains elaborate concoctions of cut photographs and illustrations depicting droll scenes of bourgeois life in Victorian England.
 Assembling photocollage albums was a favorite pastime of aristocratic women in Great Britain during the late 19th century, providing a creative outlet for their artistry and humor.
 This album offers an exceptional window into the inventiveness of this genre.